JeffDeCola/hello-go-deploy-azure-vm/docs/_includes/README.md

 # PREREQUISITES

-I used go as my language.
-Feel free to use another one,
+For this exercise I used go.
+Feel free to use a language of your choice,

 * [go](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/development/languages/go-cheat-sheet)